JanTerm

 Each grade level has a specific date/time when students may register:

 * Important: Upper School students enrolled in AP classes at Bear Creek must register for their AP class(es) as well.
-Students should look up the assigned JanTerm sections of the AP classes (list coming soon!) and register for their classes in the correct block.
+Students should look up the assigned JanTerm sections of the AP classes and register for their classes in the correct block.
 Please note that the group of students you are with during JanTerm may not be the same as those from your fall semester AP class.

-Important registration reminders:
+Important registration reminders (please read!):

-- You will only secure your spot in a class when you click on the Confirm Program Registrations button.
-If your registration is successful, you will receive a confirmation email listing the classes for which you have registered.
-The email will be sent to the email address listed on your Household Profile (ask your mom or dad to look this up if you are not sure which email that is).
-Please double check that the confirmation email shows you are registered for three (3) JanTerm classes.
+- If your registration is successful, you will receive a confirmation email listing the classes for which you have registered.
+The email will be sent to your school email address.
+Please double check that the confirmation email shows you are registered for four (4) JanTerm classes.
+Note: If your parent registers for you using his/her own credentials, he/she will get the confirmation email.

 If you have further questions, contact Director of Student Information Systems James Woollard (jwoollard@tbcs.org).